thebespokepixel/truwrap/src/docs/example.md

 ### Images

-If your terminal suppots them, you can add images into the wrapped output ste
+If your terminal suppots them, you can add images into the wrapped output text.

+To ensure that images are not used by default you need to set the env var `TERM_IMAGES=enabled` in your shell.
+See [`term-ng`](https://github.com/thebespokepixel/term-ng) for details.

 ```js
 import {truwrap, createImage} from '@thebespokepixel/truwrap'